taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Reflected XSS into HTML context with most tags and attributes blocked.md

 - To solve the lab, perform a cross-site scripting attack that bypasses the WAF and calls the `print()` function.

 > 🗒️ **NOTE**
-> Although we can use the payload `<body onbeforeinput=print()>` and invoke the print funtion by typing something on out search input and reflecting the xss on our own browser we can't use it since the lab specifically mentions the solution **must not require any user interaction**.
+> Although we can use the payload `<body onbeforeinput=print()>` and invoke the print funtion by typing something on our search input and reflecting the xss on our own browser we can't use it since the lab specifically mentions the solution **must not require any user interaction**.

 ### Security Weakness: